Auntykiks/alx-pre_course/README.md

-I am me
+I am me.
-This is me
+This is me.